ShrivatsSukhanand/TestBench-Architecture-for-Division-Algorithm-using-SystemVerilog/README.md

-Enhanced the testbench architecture I used for the 8-bit comparator to verify a 17-bit signed non-restoring division algorithm.
+Enhanced the testbench architecture I used for the 8-bit comparator to verify the 17-bit signed non-restoring division algorithm design I implemented.
 Introduced clocking blocks for synchronised signal sampling, and integrated a monitor and scoreboard for self-checking.

 The scoreboard computes the expected quotient and remainder internally using SystemVerilog's / and % operators, packs them into a 34-bit result, and compares against the DUT output — reporting PASS or FAIL for each transaction.